 At least 44 people killed in six days of gun battles between security forces and gangs in shantytowns of Rio de Janeiro.

-Security forces launched the operations after a week of intense and widespread violence in the city, during which dozens of motorists were robbed and more than 100 cars and buses were set ablaze.
+The standoff comes after a week of intense and widespread violence in the city, during which dozens of motorists were robbed and more than 100 cars and buses were set ablaze.

 Authorities say the gangs are protesting against a two-year-old police campaign that has pushed the criminals out of slums where they have long ruled with impunity.